 At one time, the City of London managed over 85% of the world’s tea trade – so it’s no surprise that, as a nation, we seem to be synonymous with the drink!

-Tea clippers like the Cutty Sark used to drop off an astonishing 120,000 tea chests at year d into St Katharine’s.
+Tea clippers like the Cutty Sark used to drop off an astonishing 120,000 tea chests a year into St Katharine’s.
 Much of which off the British East India Company’s ships, thanks to their control over the Chinese and Indian trade routes.
 No small monopoly, as tea was then the second largest commodity, after wool.

-Before the docks were around, it’d take a month to unload an 800 tonne East Indiaman.
+Before the Docks were around, it’d take a month to unload an 800 tonne East Indiaman.
 St Katharine’s men – on around two-and-sixpence a day in 1848 – could empty one in just five days.
 They’d then sort and package the loads on the docks, before ushering then off to be enjoyed all over the country.